 - election of the Chair-elect;

 Along with the initial ballot, the Dean will provide a brief statement identifying the issues most likely to be considered by Council during the next academic year.
 For the final round of balloting, the Dean may request from each finalist candidate information related to the candidate’s qualifications for the position of Chair-elect as well as a statement expressing the candidate’s views on particular issue(s) related to expected Arts and Sciences Council agenda items.
 This information will be distributed with the final ballot.

 - Election of the divisional representatives by divisions;

 - Election of the divisional representatives at-large;

-- Election of the and non-tenure track faculty representative at-large;
+- Election of the qualified rank faculty representative at-large;

 - Election of the Council of Arts and Sciences Chairs and Directors representative.

 Recommended by A&S Council on February 23, 1994

 Revised by Arts & Sciences Council January 13, 2006